 Neither option is necessarily the best, because it depends on what you do or sell and where you plan to go with your venture.
 However, whichever one you decide, you need to file appropriately or else.

-9. What Happens if You Make a Mistake?
+9. What Happens if You Make an Employee Classification Mistake?

 If money is tight, you may want to avoid paying Medicare or social security taxes, overtime or benefits.
 However, misclassifying can lead to very expensive fines, costing you much more money.